ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Nonce Claim (nonce) {#nonce}

-All EATs MUST provide for freshness, i.e., replay protection.
+All EATs MUST provide for freshness, i.e., replay attack protection.
-See the extensive discussion describing several options for providing freshness in Appendix A of RATS Architecture {{RATS.Architecture}}.
+See the extensive discussion describing several options for providing freshness in Section 10 of RATS Architecture {{RATS.Architecture}}.
 The nonce claim described here is one commonly used option.

 This claim is either a single byte or text string or an array of byte or text strings.